COBISS Platform – Co-operative Online Bibliographic System and Services

 COBISS Digital Repository – dCOBISS

 The dCOBISS repository enables academic and research institutions to store open access publications and other information on the projects, from which the publication was financed, information on funders, payers, and open access publication costs.
-This information is required for open access analytics, required by Slovenian national research agency (ARRS), universities, and other research organisations.
+This information is required for open access analytics, required by Slovenian Research and Innovation Agency (ARIS), universities, and other research organisations.

 Some of the most important functionalities of the dCOBISS application are: